ilhamfadheel/gatsby-svg-filters/README.md

   Gatsby-svg-filters by Ilham
 </h1>

-Using <a href="https://www.gatsbyjs.org/"> GatsbyJS </a> starter I am creating SVG-filters project by making reusable React components based on <a href="//www.w3schools.com/graphics/svg_filters_intro.aspthat"> SVG_filters </a>
+Using <a href="https://www.gatsbyjs.org/"> GatsbyJS </a> starter pack, I am creating SVG-filters project by making reusable React components based on <a href="//www.w3schools.com/graphics/svg_filters_intro.aspthat"> SVG_filters </a> that you can use.